Crawl Budget

 Crawl demand reflects how much Google wants to crawl a site.
 Signals include the number and quality of inbound links, how frequently content changes, and how often users click on results from the site.
 High-authority sites with frequently updated content receive higher crawl demand.

 Crawl rate limit reflects how fast Googlebot can crawl without overloading the server.
 Google monitors server response times and backs off if pages are slow or returning errors.
 A slow server reduces effective crawl budget even if demand is high.
-The crawl rate limit can be reduced manually in Search Console, but cannot be increased beyond what Google sets automatically.
+The Search Console Crawl Rate Limiter tool was deprecated on January 8, 2024.1 Googlebot now manages the rate automatically, reducing crawling when servers return errors or respond slowly.
+For unusual crawling activity, Google’s Googlebot report form is the available option.

 The effective crawl budget is the intersection of these two: Google wants to crawl X pages, but can only crawl Y without hurting the server.
 The lower of the two determines actual crawl volume.